NAV on 2020/02/27

 JSE ASSA IGOV sub-index of the Composite Inflation Linked Index

 The review of the JSE CILI Government Bond Index (IGOV) in the last quarter saw no additions or deletions from the index.
 The fund performed in line with the Index.
-The R197 Government bond remained the largest bond in the fund and its yield decreased from 3.16% as at end of March to 2.81%, as at end of June.
+The R197 Government bond remained the largest bond in the fund and its yield increased from 2.81% as at end of June to 2.85% as at end of September.
 The modified duration of the bond decreased from 3.96 as at end of June to 3.71 as at end of September.
-The yield of the fund decreased from 3.27% to 3.12% over the quarter.
-The modified duration of the fund decreased from 10.11 to 9.99 over the quarter.
+The yield of the fund increased from 3.12% to 3.31% over the quarter.
+The modified duration of the fund decreased from 9.99 to 9.80 over the quarter

-Against the backdrop of slowing global economic growth, pause in trade war and a less hawkish Fed, there is potential for some relief to the financial markets.
+Against the backdrop of slowing global economic growth, a pause in trade war, could provide some relief to the financial markets.
 But if trade uncertainty continues posing a significant drag on business and consumer confidence, we expect risk aversion will rise as the ability of developed markets and vulnerable emerging economies to weather the impact of trade wars remains uncertain.
 Additionally, emerging economies with sizeable dollar debts and fiscal deficits may struggle.
-After more than two years of steadily rising interest rates, 2019 could mark the peak for US treasury yields for the current business cycle, however the road ahead is likely to remain bumpy.
 Locally, uncertainty will remain high until the government provides evidence that SA’s economic policy and reforms are heading in the right direction for future growth.
 We believe investors should focus on liquid markets segments with risk dialled down compared with market benchmarks.